alyciacan/travel-fox/README.md

 __Challenges__
 🤔 Adjusting CSS to make the Wave audit happy
 🤔 Working through some tricky bugs in form submission / rendering of new trips to the DOM
 🤔 Writing my first media query and breakpoints

+## Future Iterations:
+* Add a travel agent log-in and dashboard
+* Add a search feature for users to search their trips
+* Further explore design and functionality for mobile platform

 ## Acknowledgments